 Many women are born with breasts that are uneven in size and shape, which may or may not be noticeable to others.
 These differences in breasts are often undetectable to patients themselves, causing no problems at all, while other women can have obvious asymmetry, which can cause both an unbalanced appearance and emotional distress.
-Asymmetric breasts can be corrected through surgery that either enlarges the smaller breast or reduces the larger one.
+Asymmetric breasts can be corrected through breast surgery that either enlarges the smaller breast or reduces the larger one.
 Implants can be placed in smaller breasts or a breast reduction can be performed on larger breasts.
 If the nipples appear at different heights, surgery can relocate one or both of the nipples.

 All of these options produce breasts that are more similar in appearance, working with each woman’s unique body to achieve the best possible results.
 Creating a more balanced appearance can help improve physical balance, self-confidence and body image.